Most beginner photographers use central composition. Once you take an interest in the rules of composition, you will discover this is ‘wrong’.

 The diagonal lines of the bamboo table add a little contrast to all the circles.
 It is central and very simple, yet not completely symmetrical.

-I aligned the larger Buddha statue in the centre with the two, lighter coloured smaller ones on the side.
+I aligned the larger Buddha statue in the center with the two, lighter colored smaller ones on the side.
 This is a very simple composition.
 The triangular shape formed with the main subject in the middle is well balanced.